vp817/RakNetProtocolDoc/README.md

 For more information you can look at: <a href="https://datatracker.ietf.org/doc/html/rfc5681">RFC 5681</a>

+### Segment
+Segmentation in RakNet enhances data delivery by dividing large messages into smaller segments.
+These segments, with headers indicating position and size, ensure successful reassembly on the receiver's end.
+By comparing the buffer size to the Maximum Transmission Unit (MTU) size (usually 1400), if the buffer exceeds the MTU, it is split into segments for transmission.
+This mechanism in RakNet prevents data loss, manages large payloads, and guarantees reliable transmission in networked applications.

+For more information you can look at: <a href="https://datatracker.ietf.org/doc/html/rfc793">RFC 793</a>

 ### B
 "B" represents the link capacity or the maximum amount of data that can be transmitted per second over the network link.
 The link capacity is determined by multiple factors, including the network infrastructure, the network configuration, and the available resources.
 By using a float value, the network capacity can be represented more accurately and precisely, enabling better utilization of the available resources.